 Since then, I’ve built a business around blogs, podcasts, and e-commerce.
 It’s had ups and downs like every business but continues to this day, eight years later.
 I’ve also had the privilege of being appointed to the U.S. Small Business Administration’s Veterans Advisory Board.
 This was a great experience and really opened my eyes to the things the SBA could, and should, be doing for veterans.

 So, that’s the short version.
 Now for some advice.

 A plan gives you purpose, and trust me, you’re going to need it to be your North Star.
 This helped me tremendously and pulled me through some dark times.

-If you have the GI Bill, going back to school can be a great cushion transitioning back to civilian life and helping with the integration.
+If you have the GI Bill, going to (or back to) school can be a great cushion transitioning back to civilian life and helping with the integration.
 The housing allowance given is more than enough to rent a nice place and cover living expenses.

 Get a job

 There’s nothing stopping you from interviewing for jobs on the outside before you separate.
 I had my first civilian paycheck before my military pay ran out and this is a comforting thing.
 The defense industry is a great place to start, because you’ll be incredibly relevant to most these companies and they pay well.
 There are also a lot of non-profits that have partnered with big industry to place veterans.
 This is a good place to look and Google is your friend.

 Clean up your social media